-H&M, Coop Denmark and Kingfisher as well as several other well-known brands and retailers have already joined the movement.
+H&M, Coop and Kingfisher, as well as several other well-known brands and retailers, have already joined the movement.

 Companies that have already joined the movement:

 - IDUN Minerals